Teaching English in Taiwan

 Dave’s ESL Cafe has a detailed compendium of Web sites that advertise teaching jobs in Taiwan.
 TEFL.com posts job openings.
 Editor's note: TransitionsAbroad.com also offers a section on ESL jobs in Taiwan.

 Newley Purnell is a writer, an English teacher, and an Internet strategist.
-His web site is www.newley.com.
+His website is newley.com.